-Headquartered in Frankfurt am Main, Germany, we are the largest bank in Germany and one of the largest financial institutions in the world, as measured by total assets of $\in$ 1,325 billion as of December 31, 2020.
-As of that date, we had 84,659 full-time equivalent internal employees and operated in 59 countries with 1,891 branches, of which 68 % were located in Germany.
-We offer a wide variety of investment, financial and related products and services to private individuals, corporate entities and institutional clients around the world.
+Headquartered in Frankfurt am Main, Germany, Deutsche Bank is the largest bank in Germany and one of the largest financial institutions in the world, as measured by total assets of € 1,324 billion as of December 31, 2021.
+As of that date, the bank had 82,969 full-time equivalent internal employees and operated in 58 countries with 1,709 branches, of which 67 % were located in Germany.
+The bank offers a wide variety of investment, financial and related products and services to private individuals, corporate entities and institutional clients around the world.

-As of December 31, 2020 we were organised into the following corporate segments:
+As of December 31, 2021, the bank was organised into the following segments: